 State-level judicial selection systems that favor those backed by wealthy organizations and corporations perpetuate the underrepresentation of people of color and women in state courts.

-A recent study by the American Constitution Society found that 80 percent of all state court judges are white, while only 7 percent are black and only 5 percent are Latino.
+A recent study by the American Constitution Society found that 80% of all state court judges are white, while only 7% are Black and only 5% are Latino.10 Tracey E. George and Albert H. Yoon, “The Gavel Gap: Who Sits in Judgment on State Courts?”
+American Constitution Society.

 Reform is needed in many state courts across the country.
 All states should switch to non-political, non-partisan selection of judges in order to remove political pressure and the influence of money from the judicial selection process.
 These steps are ultimately needed to restore the independence and credibility of the judiciary, and to protect the rights of every person who stands before the law.